 The Process For CDPHE Health Surveys And Inspections

 The annual health surveys at assisted living facilities, residential care facilities and nursing homes are unannounced.
-CDPHE surveyors come in, over the course of multiple days, and observe what’s going on in the facility.
+CDPHE surveyors come in, over the course of multiple days, and observe what is going on in the facility.
 They interview residents and staff and review medical records and documents.

 Health Survey Deficiencies

 The annual health survey assesses compliance with more than 150 regulatory standards.
 If the CDPHE finds deficiencies, it notifies the facility and gives the facility 10 days to come up with a plan for correction.
 CDPHE reviews the proposed plan, and in a follow-up survey determines whether the plan was put in place and the deficiency was corrected.

 Receiving a deficiency-free rating is quite rare indeed as the regulations have become much more stringent, particularly with the larger assisted living facilities and nursing homes.

 According to data compiled by Centers of Medicare and Medicaid Services (CMS), nursing homes in Colorado received an average of eleven deficiencies.
 In another study, only 8% of the skilled nursing facilities earned the designation of deficiency free.